Nicolae Dudău: Early life and career

-He was born on December 19, 1945 in Grinăuți, Edineț County, in the Moldovan SSR.
-He graduated from the Sergey Lazo Polytechnic Institute in Chișinău as a mechanical engineer in 1975.
-He also is an alumni and the Higher School of Party in Moscow in 1982, where he studied political studies.
+He was born on 19 December 1945 in Grinăuți, Edineț County, in the Moldovan SSR.
+He graduated from the Sergey Lazo Polytechnic Institute in Chișinău (now the Technical University of Moldova) as a mechanical engineer in 1975.
+He also is an alumnus of the Higher School of Party in Moscow in 1982, where he studied political studies.
 In 1963–1975, Dudău performed various technical functions at the Tractor Enterprise of Chșinău.
 Since 1975, he has become a political activist in different Party's bodies and state organs of the Republic of Moldova: Head of Section of the District Committee, Instructor of the Central Committee and Head of Section at the Central Committee.
 From 1988 to 1990 he was the Deputy Chairman of the State Planning Committee of the Moldovan SSR.
 From 1990 to 1991, he was the First Secretary of the Chișinău City Committee of the Communist Party of Moldova and finally Executive Director of the International Charity Association.